 Regulatory requirements for developing and manufacturing documentation, supporting the quality assurance function.

-In order to successfully apply for the Advanced Certificate in Biomedical Quality Systems program, you must meet all the minimum SDSU requirements, at the time of enrollment:
+In order to successfully apply for the Advanced Certificate in Biomedical Quality Systems program, you should meet all the minimum SDSU requirements, at the time of enrollment:

-- You must hold an acceptable baccalaureate degree earned at an institution accredited by a regional accrediting association, or have completed equivalent academic preparation as determined by the graduate dean
+- Hold an acceptable baccalaureate degree earned at an institution accredited by a regional accrediting association, or have completed equivalent academic preparation as determined by the graduate dean

-- You must have attained a grade point average of at least 2.85 in an acceptable earned baccalaureate degree, or at least 2.85 in the last 60 semester (90 quarter) units attempted, or hold an acceptable post-baccalaureate degree earned at an institution accredited by a regional accrediting association
+- Have attained a grade point average of at least 2.85 in an acceptable earned baccalaureate degree, or at least 2.85 in the last 60 semester (90 quarter) units attempted, or hold an acceptable post-baccalaureate degree earned at an institution accredited by a regional accrediting association

-- You must have been in good standing at the last institution attended
+- Have been in good standing at the last institution attended

-To apply for the Advanced Certificate in Biomedical Quality Systems, you must complete the following steps:
+To apply for the Advanced Certificate in Biomedical Quality Systems, you’ll need to complete the following steps:

 - Apply to the University through Cal State Apply